SudamaPandit/Power-BI-HR-Attrition-Analysis/README.md

 # Power-BI-HR-Attrition-Analysis
+Data: This a .csv HR Data File of Total Employees of a Company and the Cleint ask is to know the detailed Analysis of Employees Attrition.
+Loaded and cleaned Data using Power BI Power Query.
+Used various Visuals as shown.
-Cleaned Data using Power BI Power Query.
-Used various Visuals.
-Used Dax Query to create new Column to create desired KPI.
+Used Dax Query to create new Column for a desired KPI.